Weekly Report – June 4, 2026

 This week, we continued to monitor antisemitism around the world while advocating for more actions to be made.

-- Germany: An Israeli family attempting to book a room at Hotel Zum Hirschen in Lam, Bavaria, received a message through Booking.com stating: “Sorry, there are no Jews allowed in our hotel.”
+- Germany: An Israeli family attempting to reserve a room at Hotel Zum Hirschen in Lam, Bavaria, received a message through Booking.com stating: “Sorry, there are no Jews allowed in our hotel.”

-- United Kingdom: A suspect deliberately ignited a fire in the communal stairwell of a residential building in London’s Golders Green neighborhood, thought to be an act of arson on a block inhabited predominantly by Jewish families.
+- United Kingdom: An unidentified man deliberately ignited a fire in the communal stairwell of a predominantly-Jewish residential building in London’s Golders Green neighborhood.

 United States